Other names: natalizumab

 - ASCEND - Tysabri compared to placebo for secondary progressive MS

-This phase III trial was designed to test whether Tysabri could slow down the gradual increase in disability experienced by people with secondary progressive MS. The trial involved 889 people with secondary progressive MS who had an EDSS (Expanded Disability Status Scale) score of 6.0 to 6.5 (walking aid needed).
+This phase III trialwas designed to test whether Tysabri could slow down the gradual increase in disability experienced by people with secondary progressive MS. The trial involved 889 people with secondary progressive MS who had an EDSS (Expanded Disability Status Scale) score of 6.0 to 6.5 (walking aid needed).
 Participants took Tysabri or placebo by intravenous infusion (drip) every four weeks for two years.
-The study measured disability using a combination of EDSS, walking ability and hand and arm function.
-According to results presented at a scientific meeting, Tysabri treatment assessed with the composite measure had no effect on the gradual increase in disability.
-However, looking at the disability measures separately, Tysabri had a significant effect on hand and arm function.
+The study measured disability using a combination of EDSS, walking ability and hand and arm function, using the nine hole peg test.
+Tysabri treatment assessed with the composite disability measure had no effect on the gradual increase in disability.
+However, looking at hand and arm function separately, Tysabri significantly reduced progression of hand and arm function.

 - NICE technology appraisal guidance 127.
 Full guideline Natalizumab for the treatment of adults with highly active relapsing–remitting multiple sclerosis.